Aqua Tofana: Ingredients

-The active ingredients of the mixture are basically known, but not how they were blended.
+The active ingredients of the mixture are known, but not how they were blended.
 Aqua Tofana contained mostly arsenic and lead, and possibly belladonna.
+Belladonna is a flower, which was commonly used in cosmetics at the time to enlarge pupils.
 It was a colorless, tasteless liquid and therefore easily mixed with water or wine to be served during meals.
+Its tasteless properties signify that it was made with a deliberate attempt to hide the potent metallic taste of arsenic.

 Symptoms

-Poisoning by Aqua Tofana could go unnoticed, as the substance is clear and has no taste.
-It is slow acting, with symptoms resembling those of a progressive disease or other natural causes.
-The symptoms seen are similar to the effects of arsenic poisoning.
-Several symptoms were reported by those poisoned by Aqua Tofana.
-The first small dosage would produce cold-like symptoms.
-The victim was very ill by the third dose; symptoms included vomiting, dehydration, diarrhea, and a burning sensation in the digestive system.
+Poisoning by Aqua Tofana could go unnoticed, and was so lethal it had the ability to kill its victims with just 4 drops.
+It is slow-acting, with symptoms resembling progressive disease or other natural causes, similar to the effects of arsenic poisoning.
+Those poisoned by Aqua Tofana reported several symptoms.
+The first small dosage would produce cold-like symptoms, escalating to flu-like symptoms by the second dose.
+The victim was very ill by the third dose; symptoms included vomiting, dehydration, diarrhea, and a burning sensation in the victim's throat and stomach.
 The fourth dose would kill the victim.
 As it was slow acting, it allowed victims time to prepare for their death, including writing a will and repenting.
 The antidote often given was vinegar and lemon juice.